Reporting a repair

 An emergency repair is where there is a potential danger to health or risk to safety of the occupant, or a danger of serious damage to the building.

-We will respond to these within 24 hours according to the severity of the repair (some will be attended within 2 hours).
+We will respond to these within 24 hours according to the severity of the repair.

 When the emergency repair is needed out of normal office hours, we will make the property safe and secure and will then arrange to carry out any additional repairs during normal working hours.